spectrocloud/librarium/content/api/1-introduction.md

 # Scope

 Palette supports applications to operate under [**Tenant** and **Project**](/user-management/palette-rbac#accessmodes) scope.
 The resources can be logically grouped as projects and the API requests.
-These resources within a project should carry the projectUid in the context.
-The project scope can be specified in the API request as an HTTP header with the key as `projectUid` and value as the &lt;project uid&gt; The `projectUid` needs to be specified for a request to be applied under the project scope.
+These resources within a project should carry the ProjectUid in the context.
+The project scope can be specified in the API request as an HTTP header with the key as `ProjectUid` and value as the &lt;Project Uid&gt; The `ProjectUid` needs to be specified for a request to be applied under the project scope.

 **Example**: